natural-harmonia-gropius/hdr-toys/README.md

   m   set glsl-shader-opts L_sdr=203
   ```

-  Due to mpv's issue, only parameters changed after the shader is in effect will take effect, so `glsl-shader-opts L_sdr=100` in mpv.conf will have no effect.
+  Due to an issue with mpv, only parameters changed after the shader is applied will take effect, so `glsl-shader-opts L_sdr=100` in mpv.conf will not work.

 - **I'm not using BT.709 display.**

   Replace all `gamut-mapping/*` lines with `gamut-mapping/clip.glsl`.
   Then change `#define to *` in clip.glsl to match your display.

-- **What does hdr-toys.js do?**

-  HDR videos generally include metadata with luminance information.
-However, shaders cannot access this information directly, so hdr-toys.js provides an indirect way to retrieve it.

 - **I don't use mpv, can I use this set of shaders?**